uexpr(n) 0.1 uexpr "Calculations with Units"

 100*BTU/hr ft^2

-defines a heat flux rate.
+defines a heat flux.

 Internally the value with units is a list containing a magnitude and exponents on the basis units.
 For example using US Customary basis units: lbm, ft, sec, ...